 By offering consulting services specialized on AI, we can offer a cost-efficient approach for your selective projects.

-Machine learning and AI are highly dependent on large, diverse datasets.
-If no dataset can be provided for an application, we will provide data collection, processing, and tagging to ensure a well-trained generalized model in certain circumstances.
+Machine learning, deep learning and AI are highly dependent on large, diverse, and structured datasets.
+If no dataset can be provided for an application, strategies exist to assist in data collection, processing, and tagging to ensure a well-trained generalized model in certain circumstances.
 The success of the models are a function of scrubbed, relevant data.
 As a result, your organization can benefit by lowering overall risk or facilitating access to data in usable, secure containers at Microsoft Azure.

 To assist your team’s needs, we offer these remote resources under AI-as-a-Service (AIAAS).
 It is evident that the Aerospace Industry could benefit from integrating key AI components into existing software, or considering it when approaching unsolved problems.

 Contact us today to see what AI-as-a-Service (AIAAS) can do for your organization.